AEB-labs/docs-transport-freight-management/docs/Carrier Connect/carrier-specific-stuff/ups-emea/ups-emea-world-ease.md

 :x: UPS package types: Letter, 10KG BOX and 25KG BOX are not allowed in child shipments.
 :x: Document shipments are not allowed for child shipments

-# Possible variants for World Ease shipments
+# Possible options for World Ease shipments

-## Variant 1: UPS World Ease – with DocBox
+## Option 1: UPS World Ease – with DocBox

 Master-shipment contains shipment documents.

 * Master-shipment specification:   1 package with dimensions L/W/H each 1 cm, weight 1 kg must be created.
 Set UPS "02 - customer's own packaging" for package conversion  .
 This package represents the green document box containing the transport documents for World Ease shipments.
 * A label is printed for each package in the child-shipment and for the package in the master-shipment
 * For the master-shipment, the MasterInvoice document and the CID are also printed.
 * Value added service "Paperless Invoice" and "Paperless Invoice (additional documents) are in Master- and Child-Shipment not allowed

-❌Please note "Trade document upload" not possible with this variant!
+❌ Please note "Trade document upload" not possible with this variant!

 ![](https://files.readme.io/ad9209cd53495faf4c6998f4629b7d049771f6d27e0cc017dc37f1dcacca6424-image.png)

 <br />

-## Variant 2: UPS World Ease – Paperless Invoice with DocBox
+## Option 2: UPS World Ease – Paperless Invoice with DocBox

 Master-shipment with Paperless Invoice and shipment documents.

 * Master shipment specification:  1 package with dimensions L/W/H 1 cm each, weight 1 kg must be created This package represents the green document box containing the transport documents for World Ease shipments
 * Child-shipment specification:  Paperless Invoice (additional documents) must be activated in each child shipment
 * A label is printed for each package in the child-shipment and for the package in the master-shipment
 * For the master-shipment the document MasterInvoice and the CID will be printed additionally

-## Variant 3: UPS World Ease – Paperless Invoice without DocBox
+## Option 3: UPS World Ease – Paperless Invoice without DocBox

 Master shipment with Paperless Invoice without shipment documents.

 * Master-Shipment specification:  : There is no package, a virtual package is generated in the shipment
 * Child shipment specification:  Paperless Invoice must be activated in each child shipment
 * A label is printed for each package in the child-shipment
 * For the master-shipment the SummaryLabel is printed, which should be stuck on the last package
 * Neither MasterInvoice nor CID are printed for the master-shipment